Liaison Committee on Medical Education

 The Liaison Committee on Medical Education (LCME) is an accrediting body for educational programs at schools of medicine in the United States and Canada.
 The LCME is sponsored by the Association of American Medical Colleges and the American Medical Association.

-It publishes many guides and standards, including the Directory of Accredited Medical Education Programs.
+The committee publishes many guides and standards, including the Directory of Accredited Medical Education Programs.
 The LCME currently accredits 155 U.S. schools, which includes 4 in Puerto Rico, as well as 17 others in Canada.
 The LCME accredits the schools that grant a Doctor of Medicine (M.D.) degree.
 Graduates of LCME-accredited schools are eligible for residency programs accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 Organization

 The LCME has 19 voting members from three categories: